igabriel85/DICE-Monitoring/src/README.md

 # pyDMON - DICE Monitoring Platform

-It is designed as a web service that serves as the main interface (REST API) and controlling agent for the other monitoring components.
+It is designed as a web service that represents the main interface (REST API) and the controlling service for the other monitoring components.
 These components include:

 * ElasticsSearch